trackpac-ltd/docs.trackpac.io/docs/device-guides/sensecap-t1000.md

    - Change the platform to 'Other Platform.'
    - Note down the `dev_eui` for later use.
-   - Update the `APP_EUI` to our recommended value: XYZ
+   - Update the `APP_EUI` to our recommended value: 545241434B504143 - if you ever want to change it back, a reset will restore the orignal keys
    - Lastly, copy the `app_key`.

    > Note: `dev_eui`, `app_eui`, and `app_key` are essential for adding the device to Trackpac.